 Suppose there are 1000 people who need to take a survey.
 Till now, only 100 have taken it.

 So, if we want to tell the progress, it’ll be best shown by a progress chart.

 Whenever a heavy application loads, it shows a progress bar, which shows the current status and the final level up to which it has to go, is a progress bar.
-Similarly to PROGRESS BAR CHART which is horizontal, the THERMOMETER CHART is vertical which can be used to show temperature, precipitation etc. in the beautiful customized chart columns.
+Similar to PROGRESS BAR CHART which is horizontal, the THERMOMETER CHART is vertical and can be used to show temperature, precipitation,level etc. in the beautiful customized chart columns.

-We’ll start creating a THERMOMETER chart.
+We’ll start creating a THERMOMETER chart in Excel.

 Here is the plan to create a THERMOMETER chart.